Chicago woman's home damaged in raid looking for man she doesn't know

 "I feel like they just violated me," Tucker said of the mess that police left behind

-The door was bashed in and her belongings were tossed around the three-bedroom home where she moved into last year.
+The door was bashed in and her belongings were tossed around the three-bedroom home.
+She had just moved into the house last year.

 Chicago police said they are aware of the incident and it is the subject of an open investigation by the Civilian Office of Police Accountability (COPA), which investigates allegations of wrong-doing by officers.
 A COPA representative was at the home last week to take a statement and photos of the damages.